 Personal Safety.
 In using the network and Internet, users should not reveal personal information such as home address or telephone number.
 Users should never arrange a face-to-face meeting with someone “met” on the Internet without a parent’s permission.

 Confidentiality of Student Information.
 Personally identifiable information concerning students may not be disclosed or used in any way on the Internet without the permission of a parent or guardian.
+Staff should take steps to safeguard student information in light of FERPA/KFERPA requirements.

 Violations of the Acceptable Use Policy